youn0808/AI-Voice-ChatBot/Readme.md

 5. **Convert Text to Speech (eelevenLab AI)**: Chatbot-generated text is converted back to speech using eelevenLab AI's text-to-speech conversion service.
 The resulting audio is sent to the front-end for user feedback.

 - **Styling with Tailwind CSS**: The UI is styled using Tailwind CSS, a utility-first CSS framework.
 Tailwind's classes enable rapid UI development and easy customization.

-We're excited to introduce this AI Voice Chatbot project, which brings together cutting-edge technologies to create a natural and interactive conversational experience.
-You're encouraged to explore the codebase, contribute, and tailor the project to your requirements.

-For inquiries, feedback, or collaboration opportunities, please reach out to [your contact information].

-### NOTE

-frontEnd local host : 3030
-backend local host : 8000
-localhost:8000/docs : shows built in documentation(FastApi) e.g(http://127.0.0.1:8000/docs)

----